 In order to follow patients after a trauma and gain insight into their changing symptoms and function over time, a tool was needed to help capture patient outcomes at different intervals, not just in the short or long term.
 Thus, KOOS was born.

-Prior instruments, such as the Lysholm knee scoring scale, are focused on the short-term outcomes .
-Meanwhile, instruments such as the WOMAC focus on long-term results .
-The KOOS helps to bridge this gap and it can be used for follow-up of both sets of patients: those that require monitoring for acute injury and those that require it for chronic ongoing conditions.
+Other tools are focused on short-term outcomes, like the Lysholm knee scoring scale, while tools like WOMAC are focused on the long-term.
+KOOS bridges this gap and it can be used for follow-up of both sets of patients: those that require monitoring for acute injury and those that require it for chronic ongoing conditions.

-Scoring of the KOOS is straightforward.
-The questionnaire holds five separately scored subscales: Pain, function in daily living (ADL), Function in Sport and Recreation, Other symptoms, and knee-related Quality of Life (QOL).
+Scoring of the KOOS is easy to follow.
+In the questionnaire are five separately scored subscales: Pain, function in daily living (ADL), Function in Sport and Recreation, Other symptoms, and knee-related Quality of Life (QOL).
 Each question is assigned a score (0-4) and a normalized score is calculated for each subscale (100 indicates no symptoms and 0 indicates extreme symptoms).
 The KOOS may be scored manually or via a KOOS Excel scoring file.

 The KOOS has been validated for several orthopedic interventions such as anterior cruciate ligament reconstruction, meniscectomy and total knee replacement .